zencq/Pi/README.md

 ## Credits

-* **monkeyman192** - Biggest thanks goes to him for creating NMS.py and the support he did while I created the mod
+* **monkeyman192** - Biggest thanks goes to him for creating NMS.py and the support while I created the mod
 * **DHarhan** - Giving feedback about the desirability of certain stats and combinations
 * **ICE** and **DarkWalker** - Previously used scripts based on those shared by them in the [Creative & Sharing Hub](https://discord.gg/RSGQFQv2pP)